-Theorem 2.23. $K_t Tho M$ is incomplete with respect to any non-empty class of frames.
+Theorem 2.23.
+K_t ThoM is incomplete with respect to any non-empty class of frames.

 Proof.
-By Lemma 2.22 and Lemma 2.21 we have seen that no class of frames validates the normal modal logic $\mathbf{K}t\mathbf{ThoM}$, and yet it is not inconsistent.
-Thus, $\mathbf{K}t\mathbf{ThoM}$ is incomplete (both strongly and weakly).
+By Lemma 2.22 and Lemma 2.21 we have seen that no class of frames validates the normal modal logic $\mathbf{K}t \mathbf{ThoM}$, and yet it is not inconsistent.
+Thus, $\mathbf{K}t \mathbf{ThoM}$ is incomplete (both strongly and weakly).

 We remark that even though this might seem contradictory with the statement made in the Canonical Model Theorem (Theorem 2.20), this is not the case.
-There is no contradiction simply because we proved that we can't build a (Kripke) frame for $\mathbf{K}t\mathbf{ThoM}$ (Theorem 2.23), but $\mathbf{K}t\mathbf{ThoM}$ is satisfied on certain general frames.
+There is no contradiction simply because we cannot build any canonical model for \mathbf{K}t ThoM, since we would need a validating frame for this purpose.
+Yet we have just seen (Theorem 2.23) that there is no such frame.